Prospect, New South Wales: History

+European settlement

+Prospect Hill had been the frontier, which was the first, and perhaps only, area where large scale organised resistance by aboriginal people took place.
 Lieutenant Watkin Tench most likely named Prospect Hill in April 1790.
 In July 1791, thirteen grants of land at Prospect were made to emancipated convicts.
 In January 1794 David Collins reported that the Prospect Hill farmers were the most productive in the colony.
 Prospect became the boundary between colonists and indigenous Australians.
 Hostility grew until by 1797, where a state of guerrilla warfare existed between indigenous people and the settler communities at Prospect and Parramatta.
 The aboriginal people were led by their leader, Pemulwuy, a member of the Bidjigal tribe who occupied the land.
 Pemulwuy was the main leader of raids against the colony in the 1790s.
 In 1797 the war escalated; his guerrillas started regular raids on settlements in the Parramatta and Prospect Hill areas.
 British military expeditions failed to locate and capture Pemulwuy.

-Shortly after 1808, William Lawson was appointed aide-de-camp to George Johnston, was granted 500 acre at Prospect and built a large house there, which he named Veteran Hall.
-In the 1880s most of the property was submerged in what is now Prospect reservoir.
+Shortly after 1808, William Lawson was appointed aide-de-camp to George Johnston, was granted 500 acre at Prospect and built a large house there, which he named Veteran Hall, because he had a commission in the NSW Veterans Company.
+In the 1880s most of the property was submerged in what is now Prospect Reservoir, although Veteran Hall itself was well above the water level.
+In 1912 it was used by the army and many of the larger rooms subdivided, giving rise to a myth that it had been a "forty-roomed mansion" in Lawson's time.
+The house was demolished in 1926.

+Nelson Lawson, third son of explorer William Lawson (1774–1850), married Honoria Mary Dickinson and before 1837 built "Greystanes House" as their future family home on the western side of Prospect Hill.
+Greystanes was approached by a long drive lined with an avenue of English trees – elms (Ulmus procera), hawthorns (Crataegus sp.), holly (Ilex aquifolium), and woodbine (Clematis sp.) mingling with jacarandas (Jacaranda mimosifolia).
+It had a wide, semi-circular front verandah supported by four pillars.
+The foundations were of stone, the roof of slate, and the doors and architraves of heavy red cedar.
+It was richly furnished with articles of the best quality available and was the scene of many glittering soirees attended by the elite of the colony.
+Honoria Lawson died in 1845, Nelson remarried a year later, but died in 1849, and the property reverted to his father.
+Greystanes house was demolished in the 1940s.